entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Forey (1998) defined his character 32 as follows: (0) suboperculum absent, (1) suboperculum present.

-> - Clement *et al.* (in review): "By out-group comparison (including actinopterygians, onychodontiforms, dipnomorphs and tetrapodomorphs), the presence of a suboperculum is the plesiomorphic condition.
+> - Clement *et al.* (2024): "By out-group comparison (including actinopterygians, onychodontiforms, dipnomorphs and tetrapodomorphs), the presence of a suboperculum is the plesiomorphic condition.
 Thus, most of the coding that we are using differs from what has been provided by Forey (1998, char.
 32) and subsequent analyses (up to Toriño *et al.*, 2021, char.
 32) because of the different polarity of the character."

 > - The coding of *Qujingodus* is ?.